davgr686/Artificial-intelligence/README.md

 # Artificial-intelligence
-Artificial intelligence TDDC17 HT 2018 lab 1 Vacuum Agent
+Artificial intelligence TDDC17 HT 2018 lab 1 Vacuum Agent.
+Worked with ottodenesfay

+ENVIRONMENT:

 The main window of the application is divided into two parts: the environment visualization pane on the left and the text output pane which displays the redirected System.out.